 It's up to your attorney to think about and marshal the facts and circumstances in your favor to convince the prosecutors not to send you to jail or prison.

 Maybe come up with an alternate sentence, for example.
-For example, let's say somebody stole $50,00.00 and they don't want to go to jail or prison; certainly, paying the money back or paying a big chunk of the money back and arranging payment would be a good step towards making the victim whole, helping the prosecutors, and in turn, helping yourself stay out of custody.
+Let's say somebody stole $50,00.00 and doesn't want to go to jail or prison; certainly, paying the money back or a big chunk of the money back and arranging payment would be a good step towards making the victim whole, helping the prosecutors, and, in turn, helping yourself stay out of custody.

 So, if you need the best, you've come to the right place.
 Let me put my years of experience to work for you.
 I've worked for the district attorney's office, so I know how they view these cases; I've worked for a superior court judge, and then in the early 1990s, I started defending people just like you and keeping people out of jail and prison.
 Pick up the phone now.
 Ask for a meeting with Ron Hedding.
 I stand at the ready to help you.